AlizaminJ/kafka/README.md

 > ...etc
 ```
 - Kafka stores messages even if they were already consumed by one of the consumers.
 The same messages can be read multiple times by different consumers.
 Multiple consumers and multiple producers can exchange messages via single centralized storage point - kafka cluster.
 Producers and consumers do not know each other.
+The structure of the message:
+  - Timestamp
+  - Offset number (which is unique across partition)
+  - Key (optional)
+  - Value (sequence of bytes)